If you like cheese, on steak, on bread.

 Quick Philly Snapshot

-- Philadelphia is the 5th most populous city in the United States.
+- Philadelphia is the 6th most populous city in the United States, with a .
 Yeah, we didn’t realize it was that big either.

 - Philly has 25 neighborhoods.
 That might seem like a lot, but it’s far fewer than cities like New York or Chicago.
 Each neighborhood has its own vibe and character, along with different rental prices.
 VisitPhilly.com does a great job of capturing the heart of each local neighborhood.